 Darlington is pleased to welcome the following new faculty and staff members for the 2019-20 school year.
-All will begin Aug.
-1, 2019, unless otherwise noted.
 Click here to read about faculty and staff at Darlington who have taken on new roles.

 Misty Boling will be teaching sixth and seventh grade English.
 She holds a B.S. in Home Economics and Child Development from the University of Georgia and Master of Education in Early Childhood Education from West Georgia College.
 She has over 32 years of practical teaching experience with elementary and middle school students in a variety of educational settings, most recently at Charleston Day School.

 Elizabeth (Collier) Bruce (‘03) will be head of of Cooper House, Darlington’s first year experience house for girls.
 She holds a B.S. in Human Development and Family Studies from Auburn University and has a decade of experience of working with children and college students, most recently as house parent for the College and Career Program for WinShape Homes.
 She is married to Justin Bruce, Upper School learning specialist, and they have two daughters, Annie Ruth and Rosie.

 Carrie Caldwell will serve as learning specialist in the Pre-K to 8 Teaching and Learning Center.
 She holds a B.A. in History and Politics from Randolph-Macon Woman’s College in Lynchburg, Virginia and a Master of Arts in Teaching form Manhattanville College in Purchase, New York.
 Caldwell has nearly 20 years of teaching experience, most recently at the Rectory School in Pomfret, Connecticut.
 She is trained in the Orton-Gillingham approach and is a member of the International Dyslexia Association.